alfrix/docs/docs/compilation/wii.md

 ### Fetching Cores

 The easiest way to fetch all the cores is to use libretro-super.
-Run
+Download libretro-super from github and run

     ./libretro-fetch.sh

 ### Building Cores

 The easiest way to build all the cores (for Wii) is to use libretro-super.
-Run
+If not already fetched, put the codes of the cores you want compile in the libretro-super directory and run

     ./libretro-build-wii.sh